 Request a printed form by contacting the Honours Secretariat:

 If you have any questions about the nomination process, email [email protected]

 For general information, visit Department of the Prime Minister and Cabinet ‘It’s an Honour’ (external link)

 An important part of the Governor’s role is the recognition of significant service and outstanding contribution to the Western Australian community.

-The Governor conducts official investiture ceremonies in Government House Ballroom twice annually, usually in April and September (generally in the late afternoon), to formally invest Western Australian recipients with their national honours and awards.
+The Governor conducts official investiture ceremonies in Government House Ballroom twice annually, usually in April and September, to formally invest Western Australian recipients with their national honours and awards.